robinrojh/tp/docs/UserGuide.md

   2. Delete a Client
   3. Add a Procedure to the Client
   4. Delete a Procedure from the Client
+  5. Edit a Procedure of a Client
-  5. View all Clients and associated Procedures in the Client
+  6. View all Clients and associated Procedures in the Client
-  6. Calculate the cost of all Procedures on a specified date
+  7. Calculate the cost of all Procedures on a specified date
-  7. List all Procedures of a Client
+  8. List all Procedures of a Client
-  8. Clear all Clients from Networkers
+  9. Clear all Clients from Networkers
-  9. Find all Clients by keyword
+  10. Find all Clients by keyword
-  10. Exit the program
+  11. Exit the program
 - **Command Summary**

 --------------------------------------------------------------------------------------------------------------------